tomshen/hrlr/README.md

 This theme is designed to work with Wordpress version 5.2.3.

-Development
+Developing Locally
 -----------
-In order to develop for this theme, you must have Wordpress and sass installed.
+In order to develop for this theme, you must have Wordpress and SASS installed.

 We use [Local by Flywheel](https://localbyflywheel.com) for local Wordpress development.